A prominent religious leader who heads one of the largest black churches in Newark has been nominated to the state Parole Board by Gov. Phil Murphy.

 Since his appointment as pastor of St. James, Slaughter has increased the number of members of the church by 1,300 worshipers, erased $800,000 in debt, made numerous renovations and is raising money for a new church across the street.

-Slaughter has emerged as one of the state’s leading voices on issues of social justice, like fair wages, access to healthcare, racism at Kean University and the quality of education at Essex County College.
+Slaughter has emerged as one of the state’s leading voices on issues of social justice, like fair wages, access to healthcare and the quality of education at Essex County College.
+He has also raised allegations of racism at Kean University.

 Slaughter was also on the front lines of the effort to save Saint Michael’s Medical Center, which was sold to Prime Healthcare in 2016.
 Slaughter is now the chair of the hospital’s local governing board.